tomeshnet/prototype-cjdns-pi/docs/MODULES.md

                                  "publicKey": "2scyvybg4qqms1c5c9nyt50b1cdscxnr6ycpwsxf6pccbmwuynk0.k"
                                }
                  }`
-Next you should restart cjdns with a `sudo systemctl restart cjnds` command.
+Next, you should restart cjdns with a `sudo systemctl restart cjnds` command.
 This will reload cjdns with the new config file.
 Run a `status` command on your node, and make sure when it prints out the text, that cjdns is green with the text `[ACTIVE]`.
-Ff so, you have succesfully connected to the remote peer.
+If so, you have succesfully connected to the remote peer.
 If it says `[INACTIVE]`, then there might be a typo in your config file.
 Make sure its formatted correctly (the config file is written using JSON).